bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

 Adds an option to export the current map view to an image file.

-ADD FIGURE
+.. todo:: ADD FIGURE

-There are no configurable properties for this tool.
+There are no configurable properties for this control.

 Links
 -----

-Add links to external sites to the navigation bar.
+Adds links to external sites to the navigation bar.
 Each link is defined with a name (shown in the navigation bar) and a URL.

-ADD FIGURE
+.. todo:: ADD FIGURE

-The following properties can be configured for this tool:
+The following properties can be configured for this control:

 .. list-table::
    :header-rows: 1